Lalith-Kumar-K/College-Information-Chatbot/README.md

 # College Information Chatbot
 College Information Chatbot.
     This repository is linked with a chatbot which can answer the questions that are asked about the Vijayam Degree College, Chittoor, Andhra pradesh.

-    This chatbot was created using azure bot service and it was linked to a azure static web page to effectively answer college related queries.
+This chatbot was created using azure bot service and it was linked to a azure static web page and it was also effectively answer college related queries.

 This chatbot can answer many questions like
 - about the college